miscodisco/compling23/README.md

 # compling23
-repo for the instructor on computational linguistics at AU HW number follows the week numbers of the year.
+repo for the instructor on computational linguistics at AU.